 Selecting a solution that matches your organisation’s needs is not an easy game.
-The various options and final decision are best done by a committee consists of members from different departments so that all opinions, concerns and considerations are accounted for.
+The various options and final decisions are best done by a committee consisting of members from different departments so that all opinions, concerns and considerations are accounted for.

 A list of criteria can be useful when evaluating possible products:

 - Degree of integration between components of the system

 - Flexibility and growth potential